Evolution & Behavioral Ecology of Ants

 Currently, we focus on the following research questions:

-Which traits are under selection in host-parasite coevolution?
+- Which traits and genes are under selection in host-parasite coevolution?

-What is the evolutionary importance of variance in behavior and other traits?
+- What is the evolutionary importance of variance in behaviour and other traits?